spirit-riddle/mkdocs-software-printer/src/lnov/virtualFolder/ai/instructions/AIcommandline.md

      ```

 2. **ADD_FILE `<path>`**
-   - Add a new file at the specified path with content.
+   - Adds content to a file at the specified path.
+If the file already exists, your content will be appended to it.
-   - The content of the file should be placed on the lines following the command.
    - **Example**:
      ```AI_COMMANDS
      ADD_FILE project-root/section/subfolder/file.ext